AI Survey 2026 · L4WB Group

 How the survey aligns

 The survey found broad alignment with the positions already in the draft policy.
-It also surfaced points that needed clarifying or that the draft had not yet addressed.
+It also raised points that needed clarifying or that the draft had not yet addressed.

 Where the survey aligns with the draft policy

-Points from the survey not yet in the draft policy
+Points the survey raised that the draft policy needs to address

-• Over-reliance on AI tied with accuracy at 65% as the top concern, making it the single most significant finding.
-The draft does not yet name over-reliance as a principle; the survey makes clear it needs to be.
+• Over-reliance on AI tied with accuracy at 65% as the top concern: the draft does not yet name this as a principle and needs to.

-• Internal disclosure is a gap: most colleagues think of disclosure in terms of external outputs, but the survey shows that sharing AI-generated work with a colleague also warrants transparency.
-The draft does not yet cover this.
+• Internal disclosure is a gap: most colleagues think of disclosure in terms of external outputs, but the survey shows that sharing AI-generated work with a colleague also deserves transparency.

-• AI-assisted translation for external audiences produced near-unanimous reservations (65% “with caveats”, 32.5% “no”), pointing to a gap the policy needs to fill with a worked example, not just a general position.
+• AI-assisted translation for external audiences raised strong reservations (65% “with caveats”, 32.5% “no”): the policy needs to fill this with a worked example, not just a general position.

 What Colleagues Need